S3 Intelligent Tiering Storage Class

 In the scope of this guide, rolling back means transitioning all objects back to the Standard storage class.
 It is not possible to use a lifecycle rule to transition the objects in Intelligent Tiering back to the Standard storage class (as explained in the AWS documentation).
 Instead, this can be achieved manually by performing the following steps:

-- Use the batch mechanism of AWS to write a batch job that will perform a batch copy of the objects found in step 1, this time specifying Standard as the storage class.
-Note that this will create a new bucket version (if the bucket is versioned) and because it’s a copy operation, the Last Modified field for each object will be updated.
+2. Use the AWS batch mechanism to write a batch job that copies the objects found in step 1, this time specifying Standard as the storage class.
+This creates a new bucket version (if the bucket is versioned) and, because it is a copy operation, the Last Modified field for each object is updated.

 Warning about Custom Configurations

-If you need to create a custom configuration, you must read this section to ensure that you do not mistakenly use the archive access tiers, as these tiers can be activated during a custom configuration and if they are activated Artifactory will not work properly with Intelligent Tiering.
+If you need a custom configuration, read this section carefully to avoid mistakenly activating the archive access tiers.
+If those tiers are activated, Artifactory will not work properly with Intelligent Tiering.

-The following steps show how to initiate a custom configuration and where you need to be careful to not select one of the archive access tiers.
+The following steps show how to initiate a custom configuration.
+Take care not to select any of the archive access tiers.

 When you are in this screen, it is extremely important that you do not select any of the Archive rule actions.
 If you do this, Artifactory will not work properly with Intelligent Tiering.